miguelmota/web-accessibility/CHECKLIST.md

 Here are some general guidelines to follow.

-- Users only see the DOM.
+- Screen readers only see the DOM.
 Use correct HTML5 semantic elements.
 - Use correct heading hierachy.
 - Text elements should have a reasonable contrast ratio.
 - Controls and media elements should have labels.